October 2025 UK Energy Market Trends: Gas, Power & Oil

 The Weekly Pattern

-October followed a clear pattern: early stability, mid-month spike, late-month crash.
+October followed a clear pattern: early stability, mid-month volatility, late-month structural break lower.
 Here's what happened:

 | Week | Period | Cal-26 Gas | Cal-26 Power | Story |